The DotHillFCDriver and

 If any

-value refers to a vdisk rather than a virtual pool, add an additional statementdothill_backend_type = linear
+volume_backend_namevalue refers to a vdisk rather than a virtual pool, add an additional statementdothill_backend_type = linearto that backend entry.If HTTPS is not enabled in the array, include

-in each of the backend definitions.If HTTPS is enabled, you can enable certificate verification with the option
+dothill_api_protocol = httpin each of the backend definitions.If HTTPS is enabled, you can enable certificate verification with the option

-parameter to specify the path to a CA_BUNDLE file containing CAs other than those in the default list.Modify the
+dothill_verify_certificate=True.
+You may also use thedothill_verify_certificate_pathparameter to specify the path to a CA_BUNDLE file containing CAs other than those in the default list.Modify the

-parameter specifying the name of a volume type that you will create in the next step.Example 2.7.
+[DEFAULT]section of thecinder.conffile to add anenabled_backendsparameter specifying the backend entries you added, and adefault_volume_typeparameter specifying the name of a volume type that you will create in the next step.Example 2.7.
 [DEFAULT] section changes

 [DEFAULT] ... enabled_backends = pool-a,pool-b default_volume_type = dothill ...